ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.vis-inventwo/README.md

 ## Changelog / Änderungsprotokoll

+### 1.1.0
+- Added slider widget
+- Added option to mirror image
+- Added new icons
+- Changed button widgets to use default font and text options

 ### 1.0.0
 - Widget background and content opacity, Switch can be changed from boolean to value, changed icons from white to black, added seamless backgrounds